RichardChileya/RichardChileya/README.md

 ### Hi there 👋
+My name is Richard Chileya, i'm a junior developer currently enrolled at Microverse.
+💬 You can email me on (richardchileyawk@gmail.com):

 <!--
 **RichardChileya/RichardChileya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.